JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

    <br>
    <br>Take in another deep breath here, fully exhale, then open your eyes and begin to write on behalf of your heart's voice.
    <br>
-   <br>Important: Don't.
+   <br>**Important:**Don't.
 Stop.
-Writing.
-And, Write rather quickly, until your heart is done.
+Writing. &nbsp;And, write rather quickly, until your heart is done.
 As soon as you stop and **think**, you've interrupted the message.
 You've gone into the brain and not the heart.
    <br>
-   <br>It's okay if it happens, don't be hard on yourself, just close your eyes, hands over heart, and breathe into that place till your awareness is there again.
+   <br>**BUT** it's okay if it happens, don't be hard on yourself, just close your eyes, hands over heart, and breathe into that place till your awareness is there again.
 Then continue writing.
    <br>
    <br>The universe wants to conspire with you for your heart's desires, this is a very crucial step.
 Please don't skip really tapping into what it is you truly want.
 As this is also how you practice listening to your inner voice.
    <br>
    <br>
    <br>![](/uploads/versions/vision-board-word-association---x----1280-853x---.jpeg)
+   <br>&nbsp;
 2. **The Association Game & Focusing**
    <br>
    <br>Now that you have the message, it's time to focus it.
 When you are really clear on what it is you want, the universe knows how to send you the perfect signs for you to act upon to getting them.
    <br>
-   <br>Depending on how long it's been since you last checked in with your heart, it might have a LOT to say.
+   <br>Depending on how long it's been since you last checked in with your heart, it might have **a lot**&nbsp;to say.
 So, it's important that you read it 3 times over, each with a specific reason.
    <br>
-   <br>**First time**, you read it, you might have a lot of emotions and realizations as you hear your heart fully.
+   <br>**First time**&nbsp;you read it, you might have a lot of emotions and realizations as you hear your heart fully.
 Take all the time you need to soak that first read through in.
 Just let it sit in your body, feel each word, each phrase, each memory and desire in every cell of your body.
 You are bringing all those subconscious references to the surface, activating them in your body, making them real.
-If you don't feel it in your body somewhere, you don't really have it, you may not really want it.
+If you don't feel it in your body somewhere, you don't really have it, you probably don't really want it.
    <br>
    <br>Take all the time you need to go through any catharsis, ugly crying included.
 Then when you feel like all your emotions are passed.
 Move to the second read.
    <br>